Here are 62 accounts and tweets Twitter withheld in response to MEITY’s orders

 - Waseem Ahemed, General Secretary, Delhi Pradesh Youth Congress; Co-Convener North-East Delhi IT Cell (account withheld in India)

 The second list does not name any individual tweets, and appears to be populated with Twitter users from Pakistan, or users amplifying the demand for an independent Khalistan.
-That list of accounts may be viewed here
+That list of accounts may be viewed here.